triggerNZ/ebenezer/README.md

 `example{1,2}/src/main/resources/hive-site.xml` from either the `hive-site.xml.local`
 (if you are running locally) or `hive-site.xml.remote` (if you are running on the cluster).

-`hive-site.xml.remote` should be the cluster's `hive-site.xml` but with two extra properties:
+`hive-site.xml.remote` should be the cluster's `hive-site.xml` but with three extra properties:

 ```xml
 <property>